PawelSibczynski/MOCARZ/README.md

 # MCF
-MCF - A Monte Carlo n-particle F-tally converter
+MCF - MOnte CARlo analyZer

 The program converts MCNP F4 average flux tally with histogram flux distribution for a single selected cell to F8 pulse height tally input used for further spectra processing - gaussian broadening and detection efficiency in a cell volume.